Worried about a bend or change in your penis? You're not alone — and there are real options.

 1. Penile Straightening Procedures (Corporoplasty - Requires GOOD Pre-op Erections):

-• Tunical Shortening (e.g., Nesbit Procedure, Plication): Shortens the convex side opposite the plaque.
+• Tunical Shortening (e.g., Nesbit Procedure, Plication, Yachia): Shortens the convex side opposite the plaque.
 High straightening success rate (~85-95%), very low risk of worsening ED.
 Main drawback: inevitable penile shortening (approx. 1cm per 15° corrected).
 Best for moderate curves (<60-70°) in men with good initial length accepting this trade-off.
 The Nesbit's procedure is a well-established example of this treatment.

 • Tunical Lengthening (Plaque Incision/Excision & Grafting): Aims to preserve length by cutting the plaque and filling the gap with graft material.
 Better for severe (>60-70°) or complex curves where length is a major concern.
 Main drawback: significantly higher risk of new or worsened post-op ED (15-25%+).
+In consultation, I tend to explain the advantage of incision plus grafting (also called the Lou Procedure) especially dedicated to those person with a penis affected by a such severe bending that represents a full barrier to any sexual intercourse.

-2. Penile Prosthesis (Implant) Implantation with Straightening Manoeuvres (for Concomitant ED):
+1. Penile Prosthesis (Implant) Implantation with Straightening Manoeuvres (for Concomitant ED):

-• The gold standard when significant Peyronie's *and* treatment-resistant ED coexist.
+is the gold standard when significant Peyronie's and treatment-resistant ED coexist.

 • Surgically replaces damaged erectile tissue with cylinders (a penile implant), restoring reliable rigidity.

-• Allows simultaneous straightening via manual modelling or other techniques.
-High patient satisfaction.
+• High patient satisfaction.
 Penile implant surgery offers a combined solution.

 My Patient-Centred Approach to Treatment